sah/java-tutorial/04-Java-Helper.md

 **TestNG**

-To include the Java helper libraries in a TestNG project, add the following dependency to the pom.xml file:
+To include the Java helper libraries in a TestNG project, add the following dependency to the pom.xml file (this was automatically created by Maven for this tutorial):

 ```xml
 <dependency>